adrianratnapala/2023-web-censorship-laws/web-safetyism.md

-SAY "INTERNET SAFETYISM: EARLY AND OFTEn

-This age of internet censorship should have been the chance for the free world to show America the inferiority of it's ways, but as always in the affairs constitutional, the powers that be are determined to vindicate the most paranoid rantings of gun-toting, liberty fanatics from James Madison onwards.
+This age of internet censorship should have been the chance for the free world to show America the inferiority of it's ways.
+But, thanks to the rise of web safetyism, governments around the world instead determined to vindicate the most paranoid rantings of gun-toting, liberty fanatics from James Madison onwards.
+Governments are starting to make censorship mandatory, and America's constitutional order is starting to look like the world's only line of defense.

-The first Amendment to the US constitution says:
+So far in this millenium, public discourse onto digital platforms owned and controlled by a handful of private companies.
+There might have been a time, back when Twitter's then CEO Jack Dorsey was lauded for calling his company "the free speech wing of the free speech party", that the large digital platforms instinctively respected their users and saw their mission as connecting those users to their desired sources of information.

+But over time, these platforms drifted towards an idealogy we might call "web safetyism" which holds that the duty of these companies is not to respect their users but to protect them, to serve them but not when they request information understood to be hate speech, misinformation, disinformation or otherwise harmful.

+History has seen this script before, every regime of censorship has claimed to protect the public from harmful discourse.
+But no regime can have privileged, prior knowledge of what is true and good -- it can only know and uphold the approved narrative.
+This principle is the well-known, time tested basis of free speech; it is so well-known and time tested that it has become boring.
+The managers of modern corporations, and the web-safety industry that pressures it are not obliged to pay attention to it.

+They are, however, obliged to follow the law and every country has a constitutional order underpinning it's own laws.
+In the United States, a centrepiece of that order is the first Amendment, which says:

 > Congress shall make no law respecting an establishment of religion, or
 > prohibiting the free exercise thereof; or abridging the freedom of speech, or